 - here’s ways we’re going to measure it.

-It can be real cut and dry and keep it very, very simple at the level of that community feels comfortable.
+An asset management plan can be really cut and dry and keep it very, very simple at the level of what the community feels comfortable.

 PHOTO CREDIT: Reine – Lofoten Norway by Karl Hipolito.
 The photo was used with permission from the owner.
 It has been cropped to suit the size requirement of the website.